pavanpower8897/HighLevel/Articles/02_USP_Streaming.md

 Why Micro-Batching ≠ Sub-Second Latency?
 Let’s say your goal is to respond within 200ms of an event happening (like a user clicking a listing).

-If you use Spark with a 1-second micro-batch interval:
+- If you use Spark with a 1-second micro-batch interval:

-An event that arrives just after a batch starts will wait nearly a full second before it’s even seen.
+- An event that arrives just after a batch starts will wait nearly a full second before it’s even seen.

-Then Spark needs a few 100ms to run its job and emit results.
+- Then Spark needs a few 100ms to run its job and emit results.

+In Contrast: Event-at-a-Time (True Streaming) Frameworks like Apache Flink, Kafka Streams, or Apache Beam (on Dataflow) process each event as soon as it arrives — this is true streaming, enabling:
+Sub-second end-to-end latencies.